SamirTalwar/smoke/README.md

 #### test/postfix-notation-fails.in:

+    tests:
+      # ...
+      - name: postfix-notation-fails
+        stdin: |
           5 3 *

-#### test/postfix-notation-fails.err:
+        exit-status: 2
+        stderr: |
           "3" is not a valid operator.

-#### test/postfix-notation-fails.status:

-    2

 ## Running Tests

-In order to run tests against an application, you simply invoke Smoke with the command required to invoke the application, and the directory containing the tests.
-Given an application that is invoked with `ruby bin/calculator.rb`, and the tests in the _test_ directory, we would run the tests as follows:
+In order to run tests against an application, you simply invoke Smoke with the directory containing the tests.
+Given the tests in the _test_ directory, we would run the tests as follows:

     smoke test

 Tests can also be passed on an individual basis:

-    smoke test/addition test/postfix-notation-fails
+    smoke test/smoke.yaml@addition test/smoke.yaml@postfix-notation-fails

 To override the command, or to specify it on the command line in place of the `command` file, you can use the `--command` option: